dgerabagi/data-curation-environment/flattened_repo.md

 This document serves as a living record of persistent or complex bugs that have recurred across multiple development cycles.
 By documenting the root cause analysis (RCA) and the confirmed solution for each issue, we create a "source of truth" that can be referenced to prevent the same mistakes from being reintroduced into the codebase.

 ## 2. Case Studies

 ---

+### Case Study 005: Spacebar De-selects Wrong Parent Folder

+-   **Artifacts Affected:** `src/client/components/file-tree/FileTree.utils.ts`
+-   **Cycles Observed:** 61, 68
+-   **Symptom:** When a parent folder (e.g., `src`) is checked, focusing on a deeply nested descendant file (e.g., `src/components/menus/file.ts`) and pressing the spacebar causes a mid-level parent folder (e.g., `src/components`) to be de-selected instead of just the single focused file.
+-   **Root Cause Analysis (RCA):** The logic for a "subtractive uncheck" in `addRemovePathInSelectedFiles` was flawed.
+It correctly identified the selected ancestor (e.g., `src`) but then attempted to re-add only its *direct children*, failing to handle nested structures.
+It would incorrectly identify which direct child to exclude based on the deep file path, leading to the removal of an entire subdirectory from the selection.
+-   **Codified Solution & Best Practice:**
+    1. The `addRemovePathInSelectedFiles` function was refactored for the "subtractive uncheck" case.
+    2. The new logic is more explicit and reliable:
+        *   Remove the high-level ancestor path (e.g., `src`) from the selection set.
+        *   Get a list of **all descendant files** of that ancestor.
+        *   Add all of these descendant files to the selection set, **except for the specific file that was the target of the uncheck action**.
+    3. This correctly translates the selection from a single high-level path (`src`) into many individual low-level file paths, minus the one the user explicitly removed, preserving their intent perfectly.

+---